 How To Prepare Your Business For Windows 7 End Of Life

-Support for Microsoft Windows 7 will end in just 6 months.
+Support for Microsoft Windows 7 will end on 14 January 2020.
 It's estimated that over a third of PCs are still running the operating system.
 There are a number of options, and deciding on the best course of action for your business is key to ensuring a safe, compliant and productive 2020.

 CREST Certified Penetration Test Sample Report

 Not all Penetration Test Reports are created equal.
 Methodology can vary from supplier to supplier, but the essential element common to all Penetration Tests is the written report, key to guaranteeing the maximum value from the overall process.
 What should you look for in a Penetration Test Report?

 Microsoft Small Business Server End of Life - What Are Your Options?

 Explore the implications of end of life support for a number of Microsoft operating systems, including SBS and Server 2008 R2, at a FREE breakfast event.

 Our team of industry experts will be on hand to talk through creating and managing a staged plan and the options available.